-Eastward, the view down the St. Lawrence towards the Gulf, is the finest of all, scarcely surpassed by any thing in the world.
+Eastward, the view down the St. Lawrence towards the Gulf, is the finest of all, scarcely surpassed by anything in the world.
 Your eye follows the long range of lofty mountains until their blue summits are blended and lost in the blue of the sky.
 Some of these, partially cleared round the base, are sprinkled over with neat cottages; and the green slopes that spread around them are covered with flocks and herds.
 The surface of the splendid river is diversified with islands of every size and shape, some in wood, others partially cleared, and adorned with orchards and white farm-houses.
 As the early sun streamed upon the most prominent of these, leaving the others in deep shade, the effect was strangely novel and imposing.
+In more remote regions, where the forest has never yet echoed to the woodman's axe, or received the impress of civilisation, the first approach to the shore inspires a melancholy awe, which becomes painful in its intensity.